Chyawanprash made from fresh amla .... taste the difference!

 Chyawanprash has been used for centuries in Ayurveda to help families stay healthy year round.
 Ayurveda classifies certain herbs as rasayana or rejuvenating because they promote vitality, increase resilience, improve complexion and help keep body and mind feeling young.

-Chyawanprash is a great rasayana tonic containing a combination of 28 of Ayurveda's foremost herbs - including organic amla or Indian gooseberry, one of the richest sources of natural vitamin C. High in antioxidants, the herbs have been specially chosen to harmonise the body making the formula beneficial for all doshas or body types - and it's great for kids too!
+Chyawanprash is a great rasayana tonic containing a combination of 28 of Ayurveda's foremost herbs - including amla or Indian gooseberry, one of the richest sources of natural vitamin C. High in antioxidants, the herbs have been specially chosen to harmonise the body making the formula beneficial for all doshas or body types - and it's great for kids too!

 We make our Chyawanprash directly after the amla harvest and only use fresh amla to ensure maximum freshness and potency.